 2. Must maintain an aspect ratio of 16:9

 Posts accompanied with images are shared 40 times more than the ones without.
 Remember, you only get a split-second exposure before people scroll past your post.
-While it is imperative to hire a virtual assistant who can write smart, creative posts, it’s your visual content that grabs attention first.
-Whether you are hiring a graphic designer, VA or working independently, this social media image sizes cheat sheet for 2017 tips the scales greatly to your favor.
+While hiring a virtual assistant who can write smart, creative posts is imperative, your visual content grabs attention first.
+Whether you are hiring a graphic designer, VA or working independently, these social media image sizes cheat sheet for 2017 tips the scales greatly to your favor.